-Each Learning Center features Academic Mentors who support you with assignments and study habits; they may also guide you through coursework and promote confidence, motivation, autonomy, and academic achievement.
+CCV students have access to Academic Mentors who support you with assignments and study habits; they may also guide you through coursework and promote confidence, motivation, autonomy, and academic achievement.

-Drop-in Academic Mentoring is available in the CCV Winooski, Montpelier, and Rutland Learning Centers.
-Academic Mentoring is available by-appointment in all other CCV locations.
+Drop-in Academic Mentoring is available in the CCV Winooski, Montpelier, Rutland Learning Centers and via Zoom through the Learning Center Online Live.
 As a CCV student, you may use a Learning Center at any CCV location.